labrijisaad/Twitter-Sentiment-Analysis-with-Python/README.md

 ## **Getting Started 🏁**

-To get up and running with the project, follow these steps:
+Follow these simple steps to set up and start working on the project:

 1. **Clone the Repository**:
    ```bash